heimrichhannot/contao-formhybrid_list/README.md

 # Formhybrid List

-A generic list module able to display all kinds of contao entities containing filtering, pagination, ...
+Contains a list and a reader module in a generic flavor.
+The modules can display and process all kinds of contao entities containing filtering, pagination, modal handling, ...

-If additional functionality is needed, one only has to inherit from ModuleList and create a new module like ModuleMyEntityList.
+If additional functionality is needed, one simply has to inherit from ModuleList or ModuleReader.

 ## Features

+### List module

+- display any contao entity
+- sorting by field or free text
+- pagination (ajax or synchronous)
+- infinite scroll
+- advanced filtering using heimrichhannot/contao-formhybrid
+- defining of default filters
+- detail links with alias support
+- opening instances in modal windows
+- display as table with sortable headers

+### Reader module

+- display any contao entity
+- support for id or alias
+- security handling

 ### Modules